News

 Christmas conversations 2023

-We may try to keep away from politics at the dinner table on Christmas Day, but let us face it, it does not always happen!
-We have put together a guide to Christmas conversations that may come up, so you have the answers.
+We may try to keep away from politics at the dinner table on Christmas Day, but it does not always happen!
+We have put together a guide to Christmas conversations that might come up, with all the answers you will need.

-"Elderly people often struggle with loneliness, what can we do to help?"
+"Elderly people often struggle with loneliness, so what can we do to help?"

 Our view

-We urgently need to tackle loneliness; it is heartbreaking to think people spend Christmas Day alone.
-It is also a wider issue which harms the mental health of elderly people.
+We urgently need to tackle loneliness; it is heartbreaking to think that people spend Christmas Day alone.

-This is also an issue we can easily start to solve.
+Elderly loneliness is an issue we can easily start to solve.
 One option is intergenerational care, where the young and elderly are looked after together rather than in nurseries and care homes.
-This is something we support as it gives the elderly companionship and younger people the chance to learn from others.
-It is also possible to bring people together in old age with local schemes such as meet and eat, which are especially useful around this time of year.
+We support this kind of scheme as it offers the elderly some much-needed companionship and gives younger people the chance to learn from others.
+Local schemes, such as ‘Meet & Eat’, are also a great way to bring elderly people together.

-"Elderly people often struggle with loneliness, what can we do to help?"
+"Elderly people often struggle with loneliness, so what can we do to help?"

 Our view

-We urgently need to tackle loneliness; it is heartbreaking to think people spend Christmas Day alone.
-It is also a wider issue which harms the mental health of elderly people.
+We urgently need to tackle loneliness; it is heartbreaking to think that people spend Christmas Day alone.

-This is also an issue we can easily start to solve.
+Elderly loneliness is an issue we can easily start to solve.
 One option is intergenerational care, where the young and elderly are looked after together rather than in nurseries and care homes.
-This is something we support as it gives the elderly companionship and younger people the chance to learn from others.
-It is also possible to bring people together in old age with local schemes such as meet and eat, which are especially useful around this time of year.
+We support this kind of scheme as it offers the elderly some much-needed companionship and gives younger people the chance to learn from others.
+Local schemes, such as ‘Meet & Eat’, are also a great way to bring elderly people together.

 Our view

-Oil and Gas may seem like easy solutions to the energy crisis, but they are not.
-After all, oil and gas will eventually run out, and when they do, we will be back in the same situation again.
+Oil and gas may seem like easy solutions to the energy crisis, but they are not.
+After all, oil and gas will eventually run out and, when they do, we will be back where we started.
 We will then repeat the rising prices at the petrol pump and in the shops.
-It will also contribute to climate change and damage the environment even further.
+This cycle will also contribute to climate change and damage the environment even further.

 It is time we invested in solar panels, wind turbines, and hydropower.
-That will give us a renewable and cleaner source of energy than we have today.
+These alternatives will afford us a renewable, cleaner source of energy than we have today.

 Our view

-Oil and Gas may seem like easy solutions to the energy crisis, but they are not.
-After all, oil and gas will eventually run out, and when they do, we will be back in the same situation again.
+Oil and gas may seem like easy solutions to the energy crisis, but they are not.
+After all, oil and gas will eventually run out and, when they do, we will be back where we started.
 We will then repeat the rising prices at the petrol pump and in the shops.
-It will also contribute to climate change and damage the environment even further.
+This cycle will also contribute to climate change and damage the environment even further.

 It is time we invested in solar panels, wind turbines, and hydropower.
-That will give us a renewable and cleaner source of energy than we have today.
+These alternatives will afford us a renewable, cleaner source of energy than we have today.

-"Can we find common ground with family members even if we disagree politically?"
+"Can we find common ground with family members if we disagree politically?"

 Our view

-We work with people from across the political spectrum and within different political parties.
-From that, we know it is often possible to find common ground and to work together on the largest challenges facing the UK.
-It is not always possible, but sometimes it is worth looking at what we can work together on rather than what divides us.
+We work with people from across the political spectrum.
+From our experience, we know that it is often possible to find common ground and to work together on the largest challenges facing the UK.
+It is not always possible, but there are times when it is worth looking at what unites us, rather than what divides us.

-"Can we find common ground with family members even if we disagree politically?"
+"Can we find common ground with family members if we disagree politically?"

 Our view

-We work with people from across the political spectrum and within different political parties.
-From that, we know it is often possible to find common ground and to work together on the largest challenges facing the UK.
-It is not always possible, but sometimes it is worth looking at what we can work together on rather than what divides us.
+We work with people from across the political spectrum.
+From our experience, we know that it is often possible to find common ground and to work together on the largest challenges facing the UK.
+It is not always possible, but there are times when it is worth looking at what unites us, rather than what divides us.

 Our view

 As a result, we have put together a wide range of policies to fix the issues.
-This includes moving towards preventing illness as a key priority, looking at what middle management positions can be removed, increased social care funding to reduce bed blocking, increased funding for mental health, and a cash injection into the NHS.
+For example, we propose prioritising the prevention of illnesses, exploring dispensable middle management positions, and increasing social care funding to reduce bed blocking, not to mention increased investment in mental health and a substantial cash injection into the NHS.

 Our view

 As a result, we have put together a wide range of policies to fix the issues.
-This includes moving towards preventing illness as a key priority, looking at what middle management positions can be removed, increased social care funding to reduce bed blocking, increased funding for mental health, and a cash injection into the NHS.
+For example, we propose prioritising the prevention of illnesses, exploring dispensable middle management positions, and increasing social care funding to reduce bed blocking, not to mention increased investment in mental health and a substantial cash injection into the NHS.

 Our view